 12. Why have you deducted income tax from my PPI refund?

-We are not reopening complaints that have already been closed.
 When responding to complaints, we always tell customers that they have 6 months to raise any concerns over our decision to the Financial Ombudsman Service (FOS).
-If you have new or different concerns, then we’ll be happy to review those as part of any new complaint you raise with us.
+If you have new or different concerns, then we’ll be happy to review those as part of any further communication you choose to make with us.

 14. You have made an offer to refund my PPI policy premium.
 Will that offer change?

-No. We will stand by any offer to settle a complaint that has already been made to you or a third party CMC acting on your behalf.
+No. We will stand by any offer to settle a complaint that has already been made to you or a third party acting on your behalf

 15. I have a complaint that has been referred to the FOS.
 What will happen now?